ruby-concurrency/concurrent-ruby/README.md

 [Promises](http://promises-aplus.github.io/promises-spec/).
-I'm equally fascinated by languages with strong concurrency support like [Erlang](http://www.erlang.org/doc/getting_started/conc_prog.html), [Go](http://golang.org/doc/articles/concurrency_patterns.html), and [Clojure](http://clojure.org/concurrent_programming) (I program with Erlang at work).
+I'm equally fascinated by languages with strong concurrency support like [Erlang](http://www.erlang.org/doc/getting_started/conc_prog.html), [Go](http://golang.org/doc/articles/concurrency_patterns.html), and [Clojure](http://clojure.org/concurrent_programming).
 My goal is to implement those patterns in Ruby.
 Specifically:

 * Stay true to the spirit of the languages providing inspiration
 * But implement in a way that makes sense for Ruby